 WDNR is implementing a monitoring and maintenance plan at the Piping Plover nesting habitat restoration project, including a habitat establishment phase with dune vegetation plantings and continued Piping Plover monitoring during the nesting season.

-While objectives for Walleye and Muskellunge have been met, routine fish population monitoring and reporting continued through the MNDNR and WDNR fisheries programs through 2020; this will be the last reporting year for routine fish population that is contained in the removal package; however, population monitoring will continue as part of other MNDNR and WDNR programs.
+SLRAOC objectives for management action 2.02 Walleye and Muskellunge have been met and recent data will be included in the removal package.
+Routine fish population monitoring will continue as part of other MNDNR and WDNR programs.